-At Far North Surgery in Anchorage, AK, our surgeon is an expert in applying minimally invasive techniques for the treatment of a variety of gastrointestinal (GI) disorders.
-The conditions involving GI tract surgery include gastroesophageal reflux disease, gallbladder disease, liver/pancreatic cancer or cysts, intestinal obstructions, tumors or inflammation, and many more.
-Our surgeon performs diverse digestive system surgeries.
+At Far North Surgery in Anchorage, AK, Gastrointestinal surgeon is an expert in applying minimally invasive techniques for the treatment of a variety of gastrointestinal disorders.
+The conditions involving Gastro surgery include gastroesophageal reflux disease, gallbladder disease, liver/pancreatic cancer or cysts, intestinal obstructions, tumors or inflammation, and many more.
+GI surgeon, Dr. Madhu Prasad performs diverse digestive system surgeries.

-The digestive system, which primarily helps to disintegrate and absorb food inside your body, is the gastrointestinal (GI) tract or digestive tract and the liver, pancreas, and gallbladder.
-Here is an outline of the main parts of a GI tract:
+The digestive system, which primarily helps to disintegrate and absorb food inside your body, is the gastrointestinal tract or digestive tract and the liver, pancreas, and gallbladder.
+Here is an outline of the main parts of a GI system:

-While some of the symptoms of GI tract disorder can be easily treated while others can be life-threatening and necessitate emergency treatment.
+While some of the symptoms of GI disorder can be easily treated while others can be life-threatening and necessitate emergency treatment.
 For various people, emergency treatment concerns surgery.
-Some of the symptoms of GI tract disorders may include:
+Some of the symptoms of Gastro disorders may include:

-Different kinds of imaging techniques included in the diagnostic tests for GI tract disorders are:
+Different kinds of imaging techniques included in the diagnostic tests for Gastrointestinal disorders are:

-You can confidently choose the Far North Surgery team, for all your gastrointestinal (GI) surgery requirements because:
+You can confidently choose the Far North Surgery team, for all your Gastrointestinal surgery requirements because:

 At Far North Surgery, we offer the most advanced, secure and minimally invasive surgical techniques to all our patients for disorders linked with the gastrointestinal tract.
-Call us at 907-276-3676 to learn more about latest surgical treatment options for your gastrointestinal (GI) tract disorders.
+Contact Us now to know more about the latest Gastrointestinal treatment options.